 The best 404 pages for clever web design inspiration

-The idea behind behind the best 204 pages is usually to provide enough surprise, amusement or entertainment to stop the user from automatically hitting the back button or exiting the page, which may mean the end of their journey on the site.
-And to do this while actually reinforcing a brand identity through a memorable, perhaps even shareable, user experience.
+The best 404 pages often do this by providing a moment of humour, entertainment or surprise that can stop the user from automatically hitting the back button or exiting the page, which could mean the end of their journey on the site.
+And some even take advantage of the moment to reinforce a brand identity through a memorable, perhaps even shareable, user experience that can feel like finding a hidden Easter egg in a website.

 Thank you for reading 5 articles this month* Join now for unlimited access